-A Subject Selection Evening will be held on Wednesday 2 August, 2023 between 5:00 pm - 7:00 pm.
-Online Subject selections due by 11.59 pm, Sunday 6 August, 2023.
-When you have completed your submission, copy the details onto the Elective Choice Sheet, give this to your parent/guardian to sign and return to Miss Heidi Wursten by 3.20 pm Tuesday 8 August, 2023.
+A Subject Selection Evening will be held on Wednesday 21 July, 2021 between 5.00 pm - 7.00 pm.
+Online Subject selections due by 11.59 pm, Sunday 1 August, 2021.
+When you have completed your submission, copy the details onto the Elective Choice Sheet, give this to your parent/guardian to sign and return to Miss Sherelle Murray by 3.20 pm Tuesday 3 August, 2021.

-The school's staffing level and other curriculum considerations may prevent a student from gaining all of the requested subjects.
-For this reason students have been asked to make a reserve choice.
+The school's staffing level and other curriculum considerations may prevent you from gaining all of your requested subjects.
+For this reason you have been asked to make a reserve choice.
 Where problems arise they will be discussed with you.